borjaf696/Fast-mRMR/Fast-mRMR/README.md

 ## Main features

-Several optimizations have been introduced in this improved version in order to speed up the costliest computation of the original algorithm: Mutual Information (MI) calculations.
+Several optimizations have been introduced in mRMR improved version, fast-mRMR, in order to speed up the costliest computation of the original algorithm: Mutual Information (MI) calculations.
 These optimizations are described in the followings:

 - **Cache marginal probabilities**: Instead of obtaining the marginal probabilities in each MI computation, those are calculated only once at the beginning of the program, and cached to be re-used in the next iterations.

 - **Accumulating redundancy**: The most important optimization is the greedy nature of the algorithm.
 Instead of computing the mutual information between every pair of features, now redundancy is accumulated in each iteration and the computations are performed between the last selected feature in S and each feature in non-selected set of attributes.

 - **Data access pattern**: The access pattern of mRMR to the dataset is thought to be feature-wise, in contrast to many other ML (machine learning) algorithms, in which access pattern is row-wise.
 Although being a low-level technical nuance, this aspect can significantly degrade mRMR performance since random access has a much greater cost than block-wise access.
 This is specially important in the case of GPU, since data has to be transferred from CPU memory to GPU global memory.
 Here, we reorganize the way in which data is stored in memory, changing it to a columnar format.

+Fast-mRMR MPI version includes MPI and OpenMP novel parallelizations:
+- **OpenMP**: fast-mRMR with OpenMP parallelizations allows people with no GPU or CPU clusters improve his features selection times, with a shared memory parallelization version.
+Bringing closer feature selection for everyone.
+- **MPI**: fast-mRMR with MPI parallelization allows fast-mRMR being applied over big data datasets.
+Offering same results but with high improved times.

 ## Implementations